On This Page

 Inca Cola — a yellow, banana-flavored Coca-Cola product — was a very popular drink.
 It is a bit of an unexpected flavor and tad overwhelming at first, but we both came to love it and dreaded finishing our last bottle.

-I poured myself a cup of coffee our first morning in Cusco and was about to take a drink when I noticed the girl waiting on us eyes grow as big as saucers.
+I poured myself a cup of coffee our first morning in Cusco and was about to take a drink when I noticed the girl waiting on us staring at me wide eyed.
 She was obviously trying to hold back giggles as she motioned to the thermos of hot water that had also been placed on our table.
 This was when I learned that in Peru, coffee is served highly concentrated and that you are supposed to add it to hot water to taste, then add in your sweetener, etc. I had just filled my entire cup with extremely concentrated coffee and not added a single drop of hot water.
 I laughed, too.

-Cusquena and Pilsen were the readily available beers, both went down easy, they were light and drinkable (and I am super picky about my beer).
+Cusquena and Pilsen were the readily available beers, both went down easy, they were light and drinkable.

-Our favorite new alcoholic drink we tried was a pisco sour, a Peruvian classic concocted with lemon juice, raw egg whites (yes, I said RAW), Pisco and simple syrup.
+Our favorite new alcoholic drink we tried was a pisco sour, a Peruvian classic concocted with lemon juice, raw egg whites (yes, RAW), Pisco, and simple syrup.

 The first time I ordered one, I got the classic, which was overwhelmingly sour.
-(By the end of the trip after trying a couple more at different locations, I feel like this particular one was extra sour, or perhaps not made quite right, and that is saying something because I love sour everything).
+(By the end of the trip and after trying a couple more at different locations, I feel like this particular one was extra sour, or perhaps not made quite right.)
 Alex ordered one with dragon fruit, the added sweetness balanced out the tartness of the drink.
 They had several different flavors to try at many restaurants we visited.

 Arrival in Lima